 Most customers can name at least one “missing” feature that would improve their experience with your product, but you can’t acquiesce to every feature request without your product turning into a bloated, unusable mess.

-You should not: Say “No, we’re not building that.”
+You should not say, “No, we’re not building that.”
 It may be true, and it’s totally fair, but it comes across as uncaring.
-If you can understand where the customer is coming from, you’ll be able to have a more fruitful conversation about “Why that isn’t on our roadmap for the time being.”
+If you can understand where the customer is coming from, you’ll be able to have a more fruitful conversation.

 9. “I’d love to understand more about …”

-When replying to a customer you’re actually juggling three responsibilities: answering their question, replying in a timely manner, and teasing out the root cause (if one exists).
+When replying to a customer, you’re actually juggling three responsibilities: answering their question, replying in a timely manner, and teasing out the root cause (if one exists).
 The customer only cares about the first two.
 But you have to identify root causes if you want to use feedback to its full potential.

 That’s why asking to “understand more” about a customer’s situation is a nice kickoff.
-You’re letting them know they have your ear, and that they’re free to share more of their frustrations / aspirations with your product.
+You’re letting them know they have your ear and that they’re free to share more of their frustrations with or use cases for your product.

-You should not: There isn’t a specific anti-phrase here, but you should steer clear of implying that this sort of feedback is unwelcome.
+Steer clear of implying that this sort of feedback is unwelcome.
 You may innocently ask the customer, “Why would you want that?”
 But phrasing your question that way feels abrasive and uninviting.

 10. “I’ve passed this on to our team”